muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76T41)
-- Fix: QT singleShot threading
+- Improved: removed QT timers and QT SingleShot calls where possible (was determined to cause random QT issues).
+Replaced with internal calls for similar functionality.
-- Improved SimConnect:
+- Simconnect (MSFS):
-	- detect aircraft change while profile is running
+	- reworked: detect aircraft change while profile is running
-	- assign profile mode direct from options dialog
+	- reworked: view/assign profile mode direct from simconnect options dialog for current aircraft
+	- new options page for simconnect in Gremlin global options
+	- new optional toolbar button for simconnect options dialog
+	- check for MSFS process running before attempting connection
+	- improved: detected aircraft loads will flip profile mode
+	- new: if no profile mode is associated with the aircraft, GremlinEx will prompt for the mode to use while the profile is running.
+	- note: MSFS SDK continues to be unreliable to obtain aircraft by ICAO model preventing grouping of liveries from working reliably.
+Consequently, profile mode associations are through the title reported by the sim.
+While the data is pretty consistent with MSFS delivered aircraft, it is highly inconsistent with add-ons, so utterly unreliable to determine aircraft groups that differ only by livery.
+- UI: split toolbars, which changes appearance a bit.

 ### (m76T40 patch)
 - Fix: state clear button only deletes filtered states (A)
 - Fix: master mode not added to older profiles in all situations (B)